ansible-collections/netapp.ontap/README.md

 ### Minor Changes
   - na_ontap_nvme_subsystem - report subsystem as absent if vserver cannot be found when attempting a delete.
+  - na_ontap_rest_info - Will now warn you if a `gather_subset` is not supported by your version of ONTAP.
+  - na_ontap_rest_info - Will now include a message in return output about `gather_subset` not supported by your version of ONTAP.
   - na_ontap_svm - added vserver as a convenient alias for name when using module_defaults.
   - na_ontap_software_update - deleting a software package is now supported with ZAPI and REST.
   - na_ontap_wait_for_condition - added `snapmirror_relationship` to wait on `state` or `transfer_state` (REST only).